 We rolled out our dough until it was about 5mm thick and cut out our egg shapes.

-Then we put holes in our eggs, a single hole in the center for a hanging decoration or two holes for bunting.
+Then we put holes in our eggs, a single hole in the centre for a hanging decoration or two holes for bunting.
 You can use a strawer to do this.

 The boys had a lot of fun drawing patterns and pictures onto the eggs.
 This DIY white clay is brilliant for colouring on with felt pens, markers or sharpies.
 You could even use fineliners and make really intricate patterns.

 I also tried out sharpies, ball point and regular felt tip pens on our DIY clay Easter bunting and they all worked.